 \section{Methodology}

-In this section, we will describe in more depth how the $\rm P_n$ model works, how it was implemented in our test cases, what kind of chemistry we devised and the code we used to run all of our tests on GPUs.
+In this section, we describe in more depth how the $\rm P_n$ model works, its implementation for our test cases as well as the photo-thermo-chemistry kernel used for these tests and the code we used to run all of them on GPUs.